Best Buy Heads into Christmas with New Last-Second Savings Event

-Best Buy Kicks Off New Last-Second Savings Event: The Best Deals on TVs, MacBooks, and More Tech Gifts
+Best Buy Last-Second Savings Event: The Best Deals on TVs, MacBooks, and More Tech Gifts

 Following its major Black Friday and Holiday Flash Sale deals, Best Buy is currently hosting a Last-Second Savings event with deep discounts on everything from Samsung TVs to Keurig coffee makers, keeping the savings on hot gift items rolling in.
 The collection of discounts has new deals on tech and appliances, ranging from Apple products and video game accessories to vacuums and treadmills.
 Best Buy's sale ends Friday, December 24, so last-minute gift shoppers still have a chance to score some incredible holiday deals.
 If you're wondering which discounts are the best, we're here to help.